cucumber/common/event-protocol/README.md

 As this event protocol specification evolves to support a richer set of events there are some key principles to consider:

-#### Extend, don't ammend
+#### Extend, don't amend

-Any consumer of the event protocol that also emits the protocol must faithfully emit all events it receives as input.
+Any consumer of the event protocol that also emits events must faithfully emit all events it receives as input.
 It can, of course, add extra events to the output stream.

 #### Small, specialised events